rlojunior/sandbox/SQL/Step_1/README.md

 ### Files you will find here:

-* ERD.pdf
-  An Entity-Relationship Diagram for your ticket database using Visual
+* **ERD.pdf** - An Entity-Relationship Diagram for your ticket database using Visual Paradigm.
-  Paradigm.

-* Data_Dictionary.md
-...A Data Dictionary document that contains enough information to ...completely document my database design.
+* **Data_Dictionary.md** - A Data Dictionary document that contains enough information to completely document my database design.